Occupational Health and Safety system review

 - improving worker engagement in OHS

-- renewed focus on illness and injury prevention
+- renewing focus on illness and injury prevention

 The public engagement part of the OHS review closed October 16.
 Engagement activities included an online survey, written submissions and in-person discussions with stakeholders.
 Thank you for participating.
-Your feedback will be analyzed and used to prepare recommendations to government.
+Your feedback was analyzed and used to prepare recommendations to government.

-Input will be considered as we update Alberta's OHS system to prevent occupational illness and injury.
+Input was considered as we updated Alberta's OHS system to prevent occupational illness and injury.